ish-xyz/go-kubetest/README.md

 ### TEST DEFINITION

-As mentioned above TestDefinition is a CRD.
+As mentioned above TestDefinition is a custom resource.
 It has 3 required fields: setup, teardown, assert.<br>
 Although, the fields are required, they can be empty.
 This is what I have defined as "soft test".<br>
-A "soft test" is a type of integration tests that only verifies that certain resources are present in the cluster and it does not create or delete any Kubernetes resource.
+A "soft test" is a type of integration tests that only verifies a number of resources are present in the cluster and it does not create nor delete any Kubernetes resource.

 Let's see the following example.s